zef-dev/convoworks-wp/readme.txt

 == Changelog ==

+= 0.22.21.1 =
+* No changes - updated WordPress tested up to

 = 0.22.21 =
 * Added Request Log view for easier debugging and troubleshooting services
 * Added support for Alexa location services